-3.18 Student Assessment
+3.20 Student assessment

-For the purposes of clause 3.20, student assessment means all required activities for which a student will receive formal feedback and/or a grade.
+For the purposes of clause 3.28 and 3.29 of this Schedule, student assessment means all required activities for which a student will receive formal feedback and/or a grade.
 Assessment may be simple, standard or complex, as follows:

-- a) Assessment is complex when the marker is required to give detailed feedback to the students explaining how their work might have been improved, such that a student who understood and learned from this feedback would be able to improve their mark in any similar future assignment. - b) Assessment is simple when the marker is able to determine the correct answer by application of a marking template, and is required to do no more than record which answers are correct and determine the marks for each and the overall mark for the assessment. - c) Other assessment is standard marking.
+- a) Assessment is complex when the marker is required to give detailed feedback to the students explaining how their work might have been improved, such that a student who understood and learned from this feedback would be able to improve their mark in any similar future assignment. - b) Assessment is simple when the marker is able to determine the correct answer by application of a marking template, and is required to do no more than record which answers are correct and determine the marks for each and the overall mark for the assessment.